san650/ember-web-app/README.md

 # ember-web-app
 [![Build Status](https://travis-ci.org/san650/ember-web-app.svg?branch=master)](https://travis-ci.org/san650/ember-web-app)

+__THIS IS STILL A WORK IN PROGRESS__

 This Ember addon helps you configure and manage the manifest.json and meta tags needed to create a Progressive Web Application

-## manifest.json

 Features: